ermlikeyeah/ermlikeyeah.github.io/_posts/2016-08-18-thats-not-my-phone-number.markdown

 date: '2016-08-18 10:30:00'
 ---

-This morning I was walking the dog, the dog is happy walking around on her own, so I decide to do a little life admin.
+This morning I was walking the dog.
+The dog is happy walking around on her own, so I decide to do a little life admin.
 It’s a busy day ahead, not sure I’ll get the chance to do it all, I’ll steal a march now.

 I’ve got my phone in my hand.
 I decide to do a bank transfer, to someone I haven’t transferred to before.

-I log into my bank’s website through the web browser on my phone (Chrome Beta), which is painless enough, and go to the Payment section from my current account.
+I log into my bank’s website through the web browser on my phone (Chrome Beta), which is painless enough, done it before quite a bit, and go to the Payment section from my current account page.
 I go to the option to send a payment to someone I haven’t sent a payment to before (which is more succinctly presented than that, because that’s the value of good content design).

 I enter the sort code of the account I am sending money to.
 The screen responds to say which bank that sort code is with.
 I enter the account number of the account I am sending money to.
 I click the continue button.